 What Lies Ahead for Alternative Investments

 Cryptocurrency especially is an interesting alternative asset to watch.
 It’s increasingly being viewed as a store of value, thus earning the nickname of digital gold.
 Digital payment platforms PayPal and Venmo announced that they will support transactions in bitcoin and other cryptocurrencies driving an increase in usage and liquidity.
 There is also a growing number of institutional investors in bitcoin as a reserve asset and an alternative to fiat currency such as the US dollar which is showing a decline in value.

 Overall, alternative investments are becoming increasingly popular with financial technology and slick, shiny apps appealing to young and young at heart investors.
 Increased competition, lowered costs with fintech, and an increasingly global investment market will further spur growth in these risky but promising investments.

 About the author

-Stephen Yong (MBA, CFP cert ™) is a licensed financial planner.
-His roles and responsibilities include helping financial planners benefit from knowledge resources, building knowledge creation and culture, and promoting financial literacy for all Malaysians.
-He can be contacted at email@example.com
+Stephen Yong (MBA, CFP cert ™) is a licensed financial planner and can be contacted at firstname.lastname@example.org.